hitxiang/evite/README.md

 ### TODO
 - Async the mail notification with Celery, need to set up message broker
+- Use uuid for event_id, make it hard to guess the id

 ## Others
 ### SQLAlchemy python console